HMS-Core/hms-xamarin-bindings/README.md

 dotnet tool install -g cake.tool
 ```

-When building on macOS, you may also need to install [CocoaPods][31]:
+When building on macOS, you may also need to install CocoaPods:

 ```sh
 # Homebrew